IowaScaledEngineering/ise-docs/docs/RoadReady Grade Crossing System/Pro Crossing/manual.md

 If your crossing doesn't have gates, you're already done with this step!
 You can move right along to configuration.

 Gates are a whole sub-topic of their own.
-In an effort not to clutter up the Quick Start section, all the detaila about them is in the [Gate Setup](#gate-setup) section below.
+In an effort not to clutter up the Quick Start section, all the details about them are in the [Gate Setup](#gate-setup) section below.

 Unfortunately there's almost nothing standard about making gates work in the model world.
 Generally, approaches fall into two categories - Circuitron Tortoise or similar DC slow motion motors and RC car/aircraft (9G or SG90) hobby servos.
 The RoadReady Pro supports both, or mix and match.

-The MAIN GATES connections are used for 2-quadrant setups, and the main (entrance) gates on 4-quadrant setups.
-The AUX GATES connections are used for the exit gates in 4-quadrant setups.
+The MAIN GATES connections are used for two quadrant setups, and the main (entrance) gates on four quadrant setups.
+The AUX GATES connections are used for the exit gates in four quadrant setups.

 #### Step 5A - Tortoise-Type Motors